 First of all, don’t leap straight in.
 If you’re feeling stressed out, you may not be paying full attention to your personal safety, so it’s important to keep a cool head.

-If your car’s parked anywhere other than your private driveway, look out for traffic and other hazards at all times.
-Before doing anything else, ensure the lights and electronics are off, and remove the key from the ignition.
+If your car’s parked anywhere other than a private driveway or garage, look out for traffic and other hazards at all times.
+Before doing anything else, ensure the lights and electronics are off and remove the key from the ignition.

 - DON’T poke around or touch the battery with anything metal.